aws-samples/aws-modernization-with-docker/content/70_Docker_ECS_Integration/72_Adding_Load_Balancer_to-ECS.md

 - ✅ Created a stable endpoint for your application
 - ✅ Set up health checks and traffic distribution
 - ✅ Learned how IP changes are handled seamlessly
+- ✅ Set up auto scaling for your ECS service
+- ✅ Verified multiple tasks are running
+- ✅ Learned how to monitor your scaled service

 ✨ Continue to CI/CD Pipeline Setup ▶️